 They are satisfied with children,

 And leave the rest of their possession for their babes.

 a.
 They have closed up their fat hearts: David here begins to describe the deadly enemies who oppressed him so.
 They were insensitive (fat hearts), and spoke proudly.

 i.
-“The meaning plainly is, that pride is the child of plenty, begotten by self-indulgence, which hardens the hearts of men against the fear of God, and the love of their neighbours… Let every man take care, that, by pampering the flesh, he do not raise up an enemy of this stamp against himself.”
+“The meaning plainly is, that pride is the child of plenty, begotten by self-indulgence, which hardens the hearts of men against the fear of God, and the love of their neighbours….
+Let every man take care, that, by pampering the flesh, he does not raise up an enemy of this stamp against himself.”
 (Horne)

 c.
 Arise, O LORD, confront him, cast him down: David declared his dependence on God to protect him.
 It wasn’t because David was afraid of such lion-like enemies; as a young boy David had bested both the bear and the lion (1 Samuel 17:33-37).
 It was because David needed to see his enemy defeated by the hand of God, not the hand of David.

 i.
-Confront him: “Hebrew, prevent his face, i.e., go forth against him, and meet and face him in battle, as enemies use to do.”
+Confront him: “Hebrew, prevent his face, i.e., go forth against him, and meet and face him in battle, as enemies used to do.”
 (Poole)

 4. (15) The settled confidence of prayer.

 As for me, I will see Your face in righteousness;